Planning a trip? We can help!

 Sunrise walk on the beach

-Start your new year off the right way by booking a trip to Myrtle Beach!
-If you’re looking for a quick escape from the brutal winters up north (or anywhere for that matter), I’ve got just the spot.
-The Grand Strand is still buzzing with plenty of excitement but with that laid back beachy attitude we’re known for.
-Here are just a few of my favorite reasons to visit The Beach in January.
+Start your new year off right by booking a trip to Myrtle Beach!
+Escape the brutal winters up north (or anywhere for that matter) by venturing to some warmer place with loads of activities and restaurants guaranteed to keep you preoccupied.
+The Grand Strand buzzes with plenty of excitement during the winter, while maintaining the same laid-back beachy attitude we’re known for.
+We have rounded up a few of our top reasons why you should book that ticket or take that road trip to The Beach in January.

 Fewer Crowds

-Usually, January means back to school after the holidays but if you’re lucky enough to escape to Myrtle Beach for a long weekend (or more) you’ll experience much fewer crowds.
-That means fewer people in lines at your favorite restaurants, easy access to fun attractions and plenty of picture-perfect walks on a seemingly empty beach.
+Usually, January means back to school and starting fresh after the holidays, so people are normally busy working away.
+Yet, if you’re lucky, you can take advantage of that long weekend in January (and add on a few extra days if possible) to escape to Myrtle Beach.
+When you take that step and arrive at your destination, you’ll experience far fewer crowds which means fewer people in lines at your favorite restaurants, easy access to fun attractions, and plenty of picture-perfect walks on a seemingly empty beach.

 Sunrise walk on the beach